-You’ll also want to consider weight here.
+You’ll also want to consider weight here even for the top arborist chainsaws.
 Regardless of your final choice, you must ensure that it’s something you can work with for extended periods.
 Keep in mind that ease in the usage of professional-grade chainsaws could also mean an anti-vibration system or less vibration.

 Because of the size and power of a professional chainsaw, our experts suggest these chainsaw features when buying a professional chainsaw.

-Anti-vibration system: This feature makes it easy for you to cut by reducing exhaustion.
+Anti-vibration system is a feature makes it easy for you to cut by reducing exhaustion.
 Power tools do vibrate and if they vibrate too much, it becomes impossible to operate evenly.
 With anti-vibration feature or low vibration performance, it will surely decrease the vibration produced by a chainsaw.

-Spring Assisted System: Lowers the pulling force and lets you launch your gas-powered chainsaw in 2-3 pulls.
+Additionally, a Spring Assisted System lowers the pulling force and lets you launch your gas-powered chainsaw in 2-3 pulls.
 The spring-assisted starting system can reduce the effort required to start your chainsaw by 40%.

 There are two main chainsaw handles, the rear, and the top handle.